 Tender anterior cervical glands, tonsillar swelling or exudates, absence of cough, temperature is greater than 38°C (>100.4°F), and age under 15 years.

 A positive throat culture for streptococcus confirms the diagnosis in most cases.
+Rapid streptococcal antigen tests can be used for immediate point-of-care testing, but are less sensitive than throat culture.

 Acute disease often due to an infectious cause.